Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Horse Racing.md

 <br/>

 ## Equipment Needed
-- *  Duplo blocks (horses) and cardboard racetrack
+- Duplo blocks (horses) and cardboard racetrack
-- * 2 giant write on/ wipe off dice
+- 2 giant write on/ wipe off dice
-- * 3 giant normal dice
+- 3 giant normal dice
-- * Lego blocks and baseplate
+- Lego blocks and baseplate
-- * Drywipe pen for writing on dice and lego
+- Drywipe pen for writing on dice and lego
-- * Laminated sheet of paper for use as whiteboard
+- Laminated sheet of paper for use as whiteboard
-- (* There are other misc dice in the box which may be useful, including a D12)
+- (There are other misc dice in the box which may be useful, including a D12)

 <br/>

 ## Experiment Explanation

-**Explanation and Demonstrating**

-The Horse Race
+**The Horse Race**

 This can be done either with duplo horses on the boards, or if space permitting with the children playing the part of the horses.